wandb/docs/docs/guides/track/log/log-models.md

 ## Download and use a logged model
 Use the [`use_model`](../../../ref/python/run.md#use_model) function to access and download models files previously logged to a W&B run.

-Provide the name of the model artifact where the model file(s) you are looking to retrieve are stored for the `name` parameter.
+Provide the name of the model artifact where the model file(s) you are want to retrieve are stored.
 The name you provide must match the name of an existing logged model artifact.

 If you did not define `name` when originally logged the file(s) with `log_model`, the default name assigned is the basename of the input path, prepended with the run ID.